 "I am a geologist with enthusiasm for public outreach and education.
-I am writing to you with regards to the Park Interpreter project at Denali National Park."
+I am writing to you with regards to the Park Interpreter project at Denali National Park, advertised on the GeoCorps America website."

 • Why are you interested in this position?